plantformatics/phaseLD/README.md

 chr01_158620
 ```

-IMPORTANT NOTE: only run phaseLD.pl on single chromosome at a time, otherwise the algorithm will be extremely slow as it saves a fair amount of information in memory.
+**IMPORTANT NOTE**: only run phaseLD.pl on **single** chromosome at a time, otherwise the algorithm will be extremely slow as it saves a fair amount of information in memory.
 Running on more than one chromosome will also result in the haplotyping window to consider windows spanning multiple chromosomes as it assumes only a single chromosome at a time.

 ## Output